Relying on the Metrics of Evaluated Agents

-We build on a classical agency game where a principal contracts an agent to complete a task, and the principal only has partial information about the agent's costs when setting a contract.
+We build on a classical agency game where a principal contracts an agent to complete a task, and the principal only has partial information about the agent's costs\footnote{In addition to representing the difficulty of the task, the agent's ``cost'' could also be interpreted as the external market value for the task, or the price that the principal has to beat for the agent to complete the task for them. } when setting a contract.
 To capture the agent's additional information and opportunity to improve the metrics by which they are evaluated, our model supposes that the agent is privately aware of additional variables that correlate with their cost of task completion, and further has the opportunity to reveal these additional variables to the principal prior to the design of the contract.
-We analyze when the agent would prefer for the contract to depend on these cost-correlated variables compared to an agnostic contract.
-Importantly, the agent must decide whether to reveal their cost-correlated variables to the principal prior to realizing the values of those variables or their true costs.
+We analyze when the agent prefers a contract that depends on the revealed metrics over a contract that ignores them.